stamatim/ISU-Coursework/README.md

 ## Relevant Coursework

-Here is a list of courses that I took that I found to be directly relevant to the field of Software Engineering:
+Here is a list of courses that I took that I found to be directly relevant to the field of Software Engineering.
+Each course lasted about 4-5 months.

 * COM S 227
 * COM S 228